Establish your presence globally with Neeyamo as we help you go beyond borders to manage your global payroll processes and hire new talent in UAE.

 - If the work conditions require that the worker works overtime between 10 pm and 4 am, the worker shall be entitled, regarding the overtime, to receive the wage prescribed for the normal working hours calculated according to the basic wage plus an increase of not less then (50%) fifty percent of that wage. e workers working based on shifts shall be excluded from this clause.

 - If the circumstances require that the worker works on the weekend specified in an employment contractor work regulation, he shall be compensated with another day o or he shall be paid the wage of that day according to the wage established for normal working days, plus an increase of not less than (50%) fifty percent of the basic wage for that day.

 - A worker shall not be instructed to work for more than two consecutive weekend days, except for day workers.

 Data Retention Policy

 Employers must retain for at least five years records regarding taxes applicable to employees.
 The period of at least five years starts with the first day of the taxable period after the taxable period during which the taxes were applicable.
-The retention period may be extended by up to four years if an employer becomes subject to government audit or enters into a dispute with the government regarding tax obligations.
+The retention period may be extended by up to four years if an employer becomes subject to government audit or enters a dispute with the government regarding tax obligations.